HaeunM/peptide-imputation-inference/README.md

 ## scVAEIT

 The method involves regressing each column of `raw.pep` on both the `covariate` and the other columns of `raw.pep`.
-Each column of Y has many missing entries, even when used as a covariate in the regression problem.
+Columns of `raw.pep` has many missing entries, even when used as a covariate in the regression problem.
 We use an algorithm called `scVAEIT', a variant of variational auto-encoder, which is a deep neural network tool that allows for flexible input and simultaneous estimation of the multi-response regression ([Du et al. (2022)](#references)).

 Here, we provide version 0.2.0 of `scVAEIT`, which is the version used for the analysis in the paper [Moon et al. (2024)](#references).
 For general use, we recommend downloading the newest version of the code from the repository [jaydu1/scVAEIT](https://github.com/jaydu1/scVAEIT).
 We also provide an R wrapper function, `R_wrapper_VAE.R`, to compile `scVAEIT` in R. <b>Both the folder `scVAEIT` and the file `R_wrapper_VAE.R` should be located in the same directory with a pipeline code.</b>